 - $100 per year statement credit for LoungeBuddy purchases

 New Amex Green Card Review

-The October 2019 updated Amex Green card is a much more valuable card than the previous version.
-The new AMEX Green Card offers much better bonus spending categories, an increased welcome bonus, and great annual perks.
+The updated Amex Green card is a much more valuable card than the previous version.
+The new Amex Green Card offers much better bonus spending categories, an increased welcome bonus, and great annual perks.

 Amex Green Bonus Spending Categories

-The new AMEX Green spending bonus categories fit neatly underneath the American Express® Gold Card (review) and The Platinum Card® from American Express spending categories (terms apply).
+The new Amex Green spending bonus categories fit neatly underneath the American Express® Gold Card (review) and The Platinum Card® from American Express spending categories (terms apply).

-With the revamped AMEX Green Card, you can earn 3 AMEX Membership Reward points per $1 spent on all travel categories.
+With the revamped Green Card, you can earn 3 Amex points per $1 spent on all travel categories.
 This includes:

 - Flights (even through third party travel sites like Expedia and Google Flights)